-As Apple surpasses oil group Exxon to become the world’s most valuable company by market capitalization, one has to ask the question; how did they manage to build such a strong and effective brand?
+As Apple became the first $1 trillion public U.S. company, one has to ask the question; how did Apple’s brand position help build such a strong and effective brand?

 Apple has built a lifestyle brand and not a functional brand, it’s peoples perceptions of what Apple says about them (lifestyle brand) and not what it does for them (functional brand).
 In the fast-moving technology sector functions are benchmarked by competitors at the speed of light, and can’t be used as enduring differentiators.
 So it’s down to consumers to decide if they want to be an Apple person or a Sony, Dell, Microsoft, etc. person.